luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Summary and demo step guide

+The following concepts will be reviewed in this demo:

+* Create and publish an OSTree repository using a GitOps approach

+* Edge Device installation ISO generation:
+  * Injecting kickstart in a base ISO (standard RHEL ISO)
+  * Using Image Builder to create a Simplified installer

+* Device Onboarding customization using the following different methods:
+  * Kickstart
+  * Custom RPMs
+  * AAP post-automation
+  * Ignition files
+  * FDO process

+* Application deployment using:
+  * Podman
+    * Using shell scripting
+    * Using Quadlet descriptors (GitOps)
+  * Microshift
+    * Using Manifest (GitOps)
+    * Using Help
+  * Custom RPM

+* Edge Device Self-Healing
+  * Auto rollbacks in Operating System Upgrades
+  * Edge Device configuration enforcing (GitOps)
+  * Podman auto-update rollback

+* Extras:
+  * Serverless rootless container applications with just Podman

 This is the summarized list of the steps (below you will find the detailed description in each section):